mgood7123/MiniDoc/README.md

 ## basic usage

-load a character stream `const char*` and an optional length `size_t`
+load a character stream `const char*` and an optional length `size_t`, the input `is not copied`

+all modifications done to the document are reflected in the obtained output

+use `sub_str` to copy a range of the output, best used for copying output in chunks, best used for large documents

+use `str` to copy the entire output, best used for small documents

+use `line` to copy the specified line of the output, best used for line-by-line output

+use `seek` and `character` to obtain the character at the specified position

-for insert, replace, and erase operations, position 0 represents index 0, for zero based index, just like a C array
+for `insert`, `replace`, and `erase` operations, position 0 represents index 0, for zero based index, just like a C array

 the position and length are clamped to the bounds of the document (0 to length) in respect to all current modifications done to the document